ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 1. [Fill in the fields](#edit-new-or-existing-content-items) of the content item.

-1. Click **Preview** to see how the content item could look to an end-user.

-    !!! tip

-        A content item can look different on different [SiteAccesses](translate_content.md#siteaccess).
-        You can select a SiteAccess to preview with a drop-down in the preview screen.

 1. To discard your changes and close the window, click **Delete draft**.

 1. To save your changes: